-From Wells Gray Park, it’s a 4-hour drive to get there.
+From Wells Gray Park, it’s a 4-hour drive to Jasper National Park.
 Just before arriving in Jasper, stop at Mount Robson, the highest peak in the Canadian Rockies.

-You will probably arrive in the early afternoon, for the rest of the day, so I suggest you go see the 2 most beautiful lakes of Jasper:
+You will probably arrive in the early afternoon.
+For the rest of the day, I suggest you visit the two most beautiful lakes in Jasper:

 The next day, spend a day exploring the National Park on foot.
-After the day spent yesterday by car and the day ahead for tomorrow, I recommend you to do some hiking !
+After spending the previous day traveling by car and with another day of driving ahead, I recommend doing some hiking.
 Jasper is the perfect place for this, as it offers plenty of different trails for all levels.
 Check with the visitor center for a map.

-- The Maligne Canyon Trail: round trip distance 4.4 km for moderate difficulty
+- The Maligne Canyon Trail: a round trip distance of 4.4 km with moderate difficulty.

-- The Cavell Meadows Trail in the Mount Edith Cavell area: 7 km round-trip distance, medium difficulty
+- The Cavell Meadows Trail in the Mount Edith Cavell area: a 7 km round-trip with medium difficulty.

-- The Sulfur Skyline: 8 km round trip with a difficult level because there is a good elevation of 700 m.
+- The Sulfur Skyline: an 8 km round trip with a difficult level due to a good elevation of 700 m.
 At the top, it offers a magnificent 360° view of the Rockies.

-- The Old Fort Point Hill Loop with stunning views of the Athabasca River: distance of 3.8 km with average difficulty level
+- The Old Fort Point Hill Loop with stunning views of the Athabasca River: a distance of 3.8 km with an average difficulty level.

-- The valley of 5 lakes : 4.5 km away and a medium difficulty.
+- The Valley of Five Lakes: a 4.5 km away and a medium difficulty.

-And to end the day and relax, there’s nothing like passing through another must-see place in Jasper, Miette Hotsprings.
-In other words hot springs of hot water located outside.
-You can relax while enjoying a magnificent view of the mountains and the park.
+And to end the day and relax, there’s nothing like visiting another must-see place in Jasper, the Miette Hot Springs.
+These are hot springs of hot water located outside, where you can relax while enjoying a magnificent view of the mountains and the park.